Arceveti/SM64-v2/README.md

 - Many unnamed display lists and geolayouts have been named (Arceveti)
 - Almost all textures have been named (Arceveti)
 - Hardcoded render layers are replaced with their defines (Arceveti)
+- Many object constants have been defined (Arceveti)
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled (Arceveti) *
 - Extended debug info, with more info for velocity and info for floors/ceilings/walls (Arceveti) *
 - Configurable terminal velocity for gravity (Arceveti) *